While a cash advance won't necessarily show up on your credit report, there are still ways that taking one out could hurt your credit score.

 Aside from the additional cash advance fee, credit card cash advances differ in a couple key ways from regular credit card transactions.
 First, they come with a higher APR than standard transactions.
 Second, there is no 30-day grace period for interest on these transactions; once they are added to your balance, interest starts accruing immediately.
 All in all, taking out a cash advance on your credit card is a good deal more expensive than simply using your card to make a purchase.

 The second type of cash advance is a type of short-term no credit check loan.
-Similar to payday loans, these cash advance loans are advertised as being an “advance” on the borrower’s next paycheck.
-The typical repayment term for these loans is approximately two weeks, after which time the loan is to be repaid in a single lump sum—unlike traditional installment loans, which are paid off in a series of smaller payments over time.
+Similar to payday loans, these “cash advance loans” are advertised as being an “advance” on the borrower’s next paycheck.
+The typical repayment term for these loans is approximately two weeks, after which time the loan is to be repaid in a single lump sum.

 Are credit card cash advances added to your credit report?